HerrDerb/copy-bluetooth-key-dual-boot/README.md

    ```
 4. **Follow the interactive prompts:**
    - Select your Windows partition to mount
-   - Select your Bluetooth adapter (if more than one)
+   - Select your local Bluetooth adapter (if more than one)
-   - Choose to copy all keys or a single device
+   - Choose to copy keys from all paired devices or a single device
    - The script will extract, convert, and update the Linux Bluetooth info files
 5. **Reboot your system** for the changes to take effect.